Master of Arts in Philosophy

-In addition, the MAPhil program contains a Certificate of Apologetics.
+In addition, the MAPhil program contains a Certificate in Philosophy of Religion.
 The coursework for the certificate is 18 hours and overlaps with the MAPhil curriculum, while also containing electives for those wishing to focus on apologetics.
 A student can complete the certificate while in the MAPhil program or pursue the certificate separately.

 Finally, there is an option to complete a research track as part of the program.
 This track is ideal for students who desire to write a thesis and use that as the basis for further graduate work in philosophy.

 Advantages and Opportunities

 The faculty of in the MAPhil program are excellent teachers and nationally known scholars.
 Faculty members have achieved terminal degrees from the University of Notre Dame, St. Louis University, University of California-Riverside, Baylor University and Northwestern University.
 A particular strength of the program is in apologetics, intelligent design, and philosophy of religion.
 In the MAPhil program, you will be in small classes with some of the leading public intellectuals in Christian philosophy and apologetics.

 The Philosophy Department at HBU also hosts a national philosophy conference every year.
 The past two years, the themes have been Virtue Ethics and Epistemology, and Divine and Human Agency and Action.